adelra/kaggle_credit/README.md

 For this section, I tried to use all the features with our Gradient Boosting model and try to use Gridsearch to find the best parameters for the model.

+Note: As I don't have enough resources this experiment is still on-going.

 # Final Model